INCREASE Summer School

 At the Summer School, students learned about different control strategies for distributed generation, provision of ancillary services towards the system operator, regulatory policy framework, grid code structure and ancillary market mechanisms, and proposed adjustments to facilitate successful provisioning of Ancillary Services (AS) necessary for the electricity grid operation, including flexible market products.

-At the summer school there were 20 participants from 9 EU countries and Turkey.
-The summer school also included a field trip to Pumped-storage hydro power plant Avče.
+At the summer school, there were 20 participants from 9 EU countries and Turkey.
+The summer school also included a field trip to the Pumped-storage hydropower plant Avče.

 Students had the opportunity to attend lectures from various speakers, including:

 - Assoc.
 Prof. Andrej Gubina, PhD (head of LEST),